 Eleanor Roosevelt and Alice Roosevelt Longworth, who were both born in 1884, were 1st cousins.
 Eleanor's father, Elliott, was the younger brother of Theodore Roosevelt; Alice was Teddy's oldest child.
-Sadly, both Eleanor and Alice endured tragic and unhappy childhoods: Eleanor's mother, Anna, died when she was 8, and, 2 years later, was followed into the grave by her alcoholic father, Elliott; Alice's mother (who was also named Alice) died in childbirth on the same day as TR's mother, which sent the future President into a prolonged depression which took him years to overcome.
+Sadly, both Eleanor and Alice endured tragic

 Anna, who was a great beauty, objected to Eleanor's plain looks and peculiar mannerisms, and mockingly called her daughter "Granny."
 After her cold and condescending mother died, Eleanor was raised by her joyless maternal grandmother in a cold and unhappy mansion in Tivoli, NY, where locks were installed on Eleanor's bedroom door to keep her alcoholic uncles, who still lived at home, away from their young niece.
 Eleanor kept her sanity in part by reveling in memories of her father, who treated her lovingly, even though he didn't spend much time with her.